 - U.S. citizen or permanent resident

-- Currently in good academic standing at an accredited college or university in the U.S.
+- Currently in good academic standing at an accredited college or university in the United States.

-- Will be enrolled in a credit-bearing course of study at a college, university or approved academic center in Japan in the upcoming academic year.
+- Will be enrolled in an exchange program or credit-bearing course of study at a university or approved academic center in Japan in the upcoming academic year.
 Applicants who have not confirmed a school or are already enrolled in a Japanese school as a degree-seeking student are eligible.
 Cannot be used for language schools.

 - Demonstrates financial need for international study (i.e., would not be able to pursue international study without financial assistance or support)

-- (Preferred) Applicants who have been raised by a single parent or who have lost both parents
+- Applicants who have been raised by a single parent or an orphan.

-- (Preferred) First in family to attend/graduate from college (i.e. first-generation)
+- First in family to attend or graduate from college (i.e., first-generation)

-Click here for eligibility requirements to study abroad in the U.S.
+Click here for eligibility requirements to study abroad in the United States.

 For any questions, please email [email protected].